isakrs/CaseDiscrete/README.md

 This project uses Python 3.6.4.
 This project requires `gurobipy` among other packages. `gurobipy` is used with an academic licence.

-This project requires that the user makes a folder `data` on the top level.
+To run program on personal data, you are required to update the following files `data/example.csv` and `data/dist.csv`.
-This folder should entail a distance csv for the shortest distances in the warehouse.
+This first file should also entail a csv file specify all the order details.
-This forlder should also entail a csv file specify all the order details.
+This second file should entail a distance csv for the shortest distances in the warehouse.
-None of these files are pushed to Github as this is private Company information.
+Personal files are pushed to Github as this is private company information.

 ### Run Program
 In order to run the program the above requirements must be satisfied.
 Then type the following commands in Terminal/Command Line